OZ1LQO/RasPI-NTC-ADC/README.md

 RasPI-NTC-ADC
 =============

-How to measure temperature using an ADC board, an NTC Thermistor and some Python code on the RasPI
+My first repository!
+Topic is how to use the RasPI and some ADC module to read values from an NTC Thermistor and convert it into temperature!
+See the spreadsheet and the python code for a full explanation.

+Feel free to use, modify, hack, have fun!